jpetso/versioncontrol_hg/README.txt

 Possible upstream issues:

-- Commit log seems to barf over our path names because they don't have leading slashes.
-We currently have taken measures to fix this, but that should not be necessary!

 - There is a lot of functionality that feels like it would be better placed in versioncontrol itself; namely [versioncontrol_vcs]_get_directory_item(), [versioncontrol_vcs]_get_commit_branches, and large portions of